 Generally, when people think of weight loss surgery, they think of the drastic weight loss associated with it, as well as the cosmetic benefits – the shrinking waist lines, fitting into skinny jeans and so on.
 However, it’s the fundamental health benefits attributed to weight loss surgery, if you qualify for it, that make it a compelling option for many.
 You should only consider weight loss surgery if your efforts to lose weight through diet and exercise have been unsuccessful, your Body Mass Index (BMI) is 35+ or if you have a weight-related health issue like sleep apnea, hypertension or type 2 diabetes.
-If you do fit the criteria, here are some benefits you can look forward to once you start shedding those pounds.
+If you do meet the criteria, here are some reasons for bariatric surgery that you can look forward to once you start shedding those pounds.

-Improving Fertility.
-Although obese women are not necessarily infertile, the excess weight tends to impact ovulatory functions.
+Although higher weight women are not necessarily infertile, the excess weight tends to impact ovulatory functions.
 Losing weight improves a women’s bodily functions and pregnancy rates frequently improve after weight loss.

-You Live Longer.
 Studies in the Netherlands concluded that obesity can shave off 20 years from a person’s life.
-Bariatric surgery results in weight loss, and with the proper diet and exercise program, can encourage the patient to lead a healthier lifestyle, thereby increasing their natural life span.
+Bariatric surgery leads to weight loss.
+Additionally, when combined with a proper diet and exercise routine, it promotes a healthier lifestyle and increases the patient’s lifespan.

 So whether you are considering weight loss surgery for health reasons, cosmetic reasons or both; the benefits are endless.
 Start your weight loss journey today with IBI Healthcare Institute, and see what bariatric surgery option is right for you.